-This week, I’m sharing my favorite accounts with you.
+This week, I’m sharing my favorite personal banking tips with you.

 Let’s get to it.

-When my book was published in 2009, I named names.
+When my book was originally published, I named names.
 This is why some banks will never, ever partner with me.
 Oh well!!

 My old favorite credit card: Citi PremierPass card